 Executive Summary

 1. This report is a comprehensive assessment of the indirect and direct drivers of deforestation and forest degradation in Bangladesh as an early preparedness step for a REDD+ programme.
 Bangladesh is a low forest cover country that has suffered a massive forest loss over a period of several hundred years such that, what was once a largely forested country, now has only about 10% of the forest remaining.
 Recent studies have shown a decline of in forests exceeding 9000 km2 since the 1930s alone, with an annualised deforestation rate in excess of 1%.
-The remaining forests are primarily composed of four broad types in distinct and disconnected areas: Sunderbans mangroves, sal forests north of Dhaka, hill forests in the southeast, and coastal forests.
+The remaining forests are primarily composed of four broad types in distinct and disconnected areas: Sundarbans mangroves, sal forests north of Dhaka, hill forests in the southeast, and coastal forests.
 Most of these remaining forests are degraded, as a result of heavy use for industry, fuelwood harvesting, and subsistence living, including shifting cultivation in the hill forests, and shrimp farming is coastal mangroves.

 2. The study was conducted through a literature review, a preliminary GIS study, and a series of nine workshops in Forest Department Districts.
 At these workshops, data were collected based on a questionnaire administered to all people who attended, a series of interviews with key people knowledgeable about forests, and through focal group discussions with local forest user groups in each area.
 The questionnaire and open discussions allowed people to express individual and group opinions on the main drivers of forest change and also asked for solutions.
 Data were compiled and analysed, and the drivers were then ranked for importance based on their relative importance from the literature, opinions of people from the workshops, an expert assessment by the study team, and their individual weighted importance with respect to increasing (or decreasing) carbon and biodiversity in the forests, and mitigation potential under REDD.
 The results, which represent a combination of published information, public and expert opinion, and initial GIS mapping, are presented by forest type and nationally for the country.